uddeshyy/BasicTodoList/README.md

 # BasicTodoList
-This is a basic todo list having insertion and deletion feature This program uses SQLiteDatabase and save data
+This is a basic todo list having insertion and deletion feature.\n This program uses SQLiteDatabase and save data.\n
 A better version of this program will be uploaded soon